rust-lang/blog.rust-lang.org/posts/inside-rust/2019-10-24-Clippy-removes-plugin-interface.md

 ### How do I migrate from the plugin interface?

-Since some crates are still using the Clippy plugin interface, we want to provide a guide on how to migrate to `cargo clippy`.
+If you are still using the Clippy plugin interface, here are some steps you can take to migrate to `cargo clippy`.

 1. `Cargo.toml`: Remove every occurrence of the `clippy` dependency and the `clippy` feature.